 7.4 D1000

-Data from RS03INT1-MJ03C-07-D1000A301 are generally suspect – data are often stuck at a specific value, or the sensors are not actually recording vent fluid temperatures (Fig. 25).
+Data from RS03INT1-MJ03C-07-D1000A301 are generally suspect.
+Data are often stuck at a specific value, or the sensors are not actually recording vent fluid temperatures (Fig. 25).
 This dataset should be annotated to alert users regarding issues with this instrument.